 How to Check for Skin Cancer

-Non-itchy red spots on the skin can occur due to genital herpes, impetigo, warts, Lyme ailment, lupus, etc. the complication of having the red spots on the body depends on the situation and cause.
+Non-itchy red spots on the skin can occur due to genital herpes, impetigo, warts, Lyme ailment, lupus, etc. the complication of having the red little spots all over body depends on the situation and cause.

 The symptoms can be severe or normal, and in most cases, red spots go away within 2-3 weeks.
 If you still notice anything weird, you must visit a dermatologist.